Repository Management with Nexus

 - Click on Repositories under the Views/Repositories menu in the left-hand side of the browser window.

 - Select each of the three proxy repositories and change Download Remote Indexes to true in the Configuration tab.
 You’ll need to load the dialog shown in Figure 6.9, “Repository Configuration Screen for a Proxy Repository” for each of the three repositories.

 This will trigger Nexus to re-index these repositories, during which the remote index files will be downloaded.
 It might take Nexus a few minutes to download the entire index, but once you have it, you’ll be able to search the entire contents of the Maven repository.

 Once you’ve enabled remote index downloads, you still will not be able to browse the complete contents of a remote repository.
 Downloading the remote index allows you to search for artifacts in a repository, but until you download those artifacts from the remote repository they will not show in the repository tree when you are browsing a repository.
 When browsing a repository, you will only be shown artifacts which have been downloaded from the remote repository.

-A route defines patterns used to define in which repositories artifacts are searched for.
-Typically internal artifacts are not available in e.g. the Central Repository.
-A route as documented in Section 6.4, “Managing Routing”should be configured so that any requests for internal artifacts do not leak to external repositories.
+A route defines patterns used to define and identify the repositories in which the artifacts are searched for.
+Typically, internal artifacts are not available in the Central Repository or any other external, public repository.
+A route, as documented in Section 6.4, “Managing Routing”, should be configured so that any requests for internal artifacts do not leak to external repositories.